byui-cse/cse251-course/week04/prepare.md

 	q.put('two')
 	q.put('three')

-	# Create 3 threads
-	# This is a list comprehension
+	# Create 3 threads - This is a list comprehension
+	# Pass the queue as an argument to the threads
 	threads = [threading.Thread(target=thread_function, args=(q, )) for _ in range(3)]

+	# start all threads
 	for i in range(3):
 		threads[i].start()

+	# Wait for them to finish
 	for i in range(3):
 		threads[i].join()